Colorado Springs man says he was possessed by demon, killed his mother

-COLORADO SPRINGS — A Colorado Springs man claims the reason he killed his mother was because he was possessed by a demon, according to documents released Thursday by the 4th Judicial District.
+COLORADO SPRINGS — A Colorado Springs man claims he killed his mother because he was possessed by a demon, according to documents released Thursday by the 4th Judicial District.

-Accodring to documents, Yeurashka Graham left the area of Foothills Farm Way and was later found on Sword Dancer Drive, where he appeared to have a metal pole and was damaging cars in the area.
-When officers arrived, Graham appeared agitated and was yelling about God and Jesus, before throwing the metal pole at a CSPD Patrol Sergeant, then charging and threatening to kill the officer.
+According to documents, Yeurashka Graham left the area of Foothills Farm Way and was later found on Sword Dancer Drive, where he appeared to have a metal pole and was damaging cars in the area.
+When officers arrived, Graham seemed to be agitated and was yelling about God and Jesus before throwing the metal pole at a CSPD Patrol Sergeant, then charging and threatening to kill the officer.

 After several failed uses of a taser and a violent struggle with officers, Graham was taken into custody under suspicion of being under the influence of drugs or alcohol.